gmeyer24/HW09-Node.js--Professional-README-Generator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

--Please use this command-line application to quickly generate a profressional README for a new project.
+* Please use this command-line application to quickly generate a profressional README for a new project.

 ### Command-line Steps
 1. Run 'npm init -y' in the command-line